synasapmob/documentation/seo.md

 #### 1. Content low quantity

-imagine your website is a **fashion store** and how do perform content of website quantity? most websites usually use to words related the main website,<br />
+imagine your website is a **fashion store** and how do perform content of website quantity? most websites usually use to words related the main website,

 fashion stores around have shoes/shirts/trousers... and this is the main key of the website, so that means you need many phrases main in your website and don't exceed the limit.